Joyce and Ernest Lampert Endowment Fund

 May their memories be for a blessing.

-Joyce and Ernest LampertEstablished in 1997, the Joyce and Ernest Lampert Endowment Fund helps make it possible for needy seniors to receive the homecare services they require to remain living safely and independently in their own homes for as long as possible.
+Joyce and Ernest LampertEstablished in 1997, the Joyce and Ernest Lampert Endowment Fund helps make it possible for older adults in need to receive the loving, expert home care services they require to remain living safely and independently in their own homes for as long as possible.

-By creating their named continuity fund at JFCS, the Lamperts honor the memory of their parents in a perpetual and meaningful way.
+By creating their Named Endowment Fund at JFCS, the Lamperts honored the memory of their parents in a perpetual and meaningful way.

 A generation later, Ernest himself emigrated from Canada to Texas to train as a surgeon.
 Having come to San Francisco to take a board exam, he liked the Bay Area so much that he returned upon completion of his schooling and set up his medical practice here.
-In 1954, Joyce also moved to the city as Ernest’s bride.
-Today, after more than 50 years of married life, the Lamperts are the proud parents of two sons and four grandchildren.
+In 1954, Joyce moved to the city as Ernest’s bride.
+Together, they raised two sons and were delighted to be part of their grandchildren’s lives.

 If you would like to start a Named Endowment Fund at JFCS, please contact [email protected] or 415-449-3858.